Menu

 Features

 Prior to European contact, the Patuxet band of the Wampanoag tribe inhabited the Jones River watershed, and the area now known as Kingston, Plymouth and Duxbury.
 This property lies within the upper portion of the Jones River watershed, and was likely part of the Patuxet’s territory.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag tribe and the Herring Pond Wampanoag both share information on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag and the Mashpee Wampanoag share information on their websites.

 Trail Description